thomasjpfan/winter-d3m-2021-sklearn-interop/content/_index.md

 {{% section %}}

-# 3. Contributor writes the types for hyper-parameter and attributes
+# 3. Contributor writes the types for hyper-parameters and attributes

 ---